robertmryan/Operation-Test-Swift/README.md

 - Set `asynchronous` (and if supporting iOS 7.1 and earlier, `concurrent`) to `true`.

-- When the operation starts, it completes asynchronously (i.e. after it returns from the `start`/`main` function.
+- When the operation starts, it completes asynchronously (i.e. does doesn't complete until after it returns from the `start`/`main` function).

 If you write a non-concurrent operation (or if it's a concurrent operation that happens to finish before `start`/`main` finishes), the problems arising from the failure to do the